zilexa/Homeserver/filesystem/README.md

 More commands and info about BtrFS can be found via the official doc or by Googling.
 I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).

 ### Step 3: setup-storage.sh & adjust for your disks
-Don't just run the script!
-Open it in Pluma or other text editor.
-Read the comments.
+Read this step fully before running the script.
-The script will install tools, create mount point folders and create the recommended subvolumes for Docker (to backup seperately and to "go back in time" with Docker containers) and a subvolume for OS drive backup purposes (system-snapshots).
-These are server specific, therefor not in the post-install script.
+The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
+These are server specific, therefore not in the post-install script.
+The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.

 #### For both scenarios:
-- Expand the command that creates the disk mount points: data1, data2..., parity1, parity2...,backup1, backup2 ... etc to reflect the # of drives you have.
+- _*EDIT LINE 40 FIRST!*_ To reflect the # of drives you have (for data, parity and backup).

-#### Scenario 2 specific steps:
+#### Scenario 2 exceptions:
-- remove the part that installs MergerFS
-- Remove the command that creates /mnt/pool (already created in step 2) and /mnt/pool-archive.

-### Step 4:
-- Run the script OR perform each command manually for greater control.
-Be extra careful with your /etc/fstab file!
-  - When finished the script opens /etc/fstab file, this file contains all disks mounted at boot.
-You must fill in the UUIDs of all disks mounts.
-Easy for the OS drive as you can copy paste and save the file.
-Make sure the boot-efi UUID is unchanged.
-- Open Pluma, new empty file.
-Run `blkid` command to get the UUIDs of all drives.
-Copy paste them in Pluma.
-- Run `sudo nano /etc/fstab`, copy paste the correct UUID per mount.
-- This means, you will choose which physical disks will be mounted as "data1", "data2", "parity1" and "backup1" in /mnt/disks.
-If you have more drives, copy paste & add them.
-- If using MergerFS, make sure the first part of each MergerFS line contains all your data disks and no parity/backup disk.
-Make sure the first MergerFS mount also contains the cache disk or cache folder.
-- save the file.
+- remove line 3-8: No need to install MergerFS.
+- Remove line 39 as there is no /mnt/pool-archive folder necessary without MergerFS tiered cache.
+- Mount your BTRFS1 array with the same arguments as a data disk in the example fstab.

-### Step 5: unmount old mount points
+### Step 4: unmount old mount points
 - Go to Budgie menu, search DISKS, open it.
 - hit the STOP button for each disk, not the boot drive of course.
 Just to make sure there are no old mounts.
 - Now run `sudo mount -a` to mount everything.